kognise/obsidian-aviation/FAR/Volume 3/I Airports/0157 Notice of construction, alteration, activation, and deactivation of airports.md

 ### §157.3   Projects requiring notice.

-Each person who intends to do any of the following shall notify the Administrator in the manner prescribed in §157.5:
+Each person who intends to do any of the following shall notify the Administrator in the manner prescribed in [[Volume 3/I Airports/0157 Notice of construction, alteration, activation, and deactivation of airports.md#§157.5   Notice of intent.|§157.5]]:

 \(a\) Construct or otherwise establish a new airport or activate an airport.